-- (a) The Grievant and/or his/her personal representative must file a completed TSA Form 1115-1 in accordance with the thirty (30)-day time limit provided in Section B(1) above.
-Regardless of who files the grievance, the submission is not complete without the Grievant's signature in Section VII of TSA Form 1115-1. - (b) As specified in Section B(5) below, the Grievant and/or his/her personal representative must include sufficient information in order for: - i.
+(a) The Grievant and/or his/her personal representative must file a completed TSA Form 1115-1 in accordance with the thirty (30)-day time limit provided in Section B(1) above.
+Regardless of who files the grievance, the submission is not complete without the Grievant's signature in Section VII of TSA Form 1115-1.

+- (b) As specified in Section B.(5) below, the Grievant and/or his/her personal representative must include sufficient information in order for: - i.
 The NRC to be aware of what the Grievant and/or his/her personal representative alleges occurred, when, how, and why; and - ii.
 The parties to have a meaningful opportunity to attempt resolution and/or for the decision-maker to have sufficient information upon which to issue a decision on the allegations. - (c) All required fields on TSA Form 1115-1 must be completed with sufficient information as set forth in 5(a) through 5(j) of this Section, below.
 If additional space is needed to complete the narrative response(s), the Grievant and/or his/her personal representative may continue the response(s) on a separate attachment if necessary. - (d) If the same issue is raised in a different forum (including but not limited to Civil Rights, Diversity & Inclusion Division (CRDI), Office of Professional Responsibility (OPR), and/or Office of Special Counsel (OSC)), after the Grievant and/or his/her personal representative files a grievance, the Grievant and/or his/her personal representative must notify the NRC in writing.
 Completing Sections VI and VII of TSA Form 1115-1 may satisfy this notification requirement.
-However, the grievant and/or his/her personal representative must notify the NRC in writing if the same issue is raised in a different forum after the filing of TSA Form 1115-1. - (5) When filing a grievance, the Grievant and/or his/her personal representative must include the following information in writing: - (a) A detailed description of the action or issue being grieved, including the date on which the action or issue occurred; - (b) The name of the individual/group (e.g., the management officials) or entity (e.g., TSA, AFGE) allegedly responsible for the action or decision being grieved; - (c) The specific provisions of TSA policy that were allegedly violated, if applicable, and how;
+However, the grievant and/or his/her personal representative must notify the NRC in writing if the same issue is raised in a different forum after the filing of TSA Form 1115-1. - (5) When filing a grievance, the Grievant and/or his/her personal representative must include the following information in writing: - (a) A description of the action or decision being grieved, including the date on which the BUE became aware of the action or decision; - (b) The specific provisions of TSA policy that were allegedly violated, if applicable, and how;